willtuna/PowerAnalysisLab/README.md

 # ChipWhisperer Power Analysis Lab Material: DPA Lab
-### This is the previous version repo from https://github.com/newaetech/chipwhisperer
+### This is the Lab Material modified from previous version repo: https://github.com/newaetech/chipwhisperer
-##  Education Purpose Only
+##  All the Material is for Education Purpose Only